What type of client are you?

 The social, ethical and environmental footprint of our business partly reflects the business practices of our supply partners*.
 Our clients and employees expect us to behave responsibly and consider our impacts on society, and increasingly regulators do too.

 We want to ensure that our supply partners* are clear on our commitment to sustainability, and to ensure that our good intent is backed up by action.

 Our sustainability goals are supported by 3 pillars:

-- Fairness - we will demonstrate fair treatment of our suppliers through consistent prompt payment and streamlined processes,
+- Fairness (Governance)- we will demonstrate fair treatment of our suppliers through consistent prompt payment and streamlined processes,

 * For the purpose of our corporate sustainability goals relating to our operational supply chain, we do not include non-supplier third parties such as counterparties in our investment management business, fund providers, employee expenses, Purchasing Card (P-Card) purchases, distribution partners, external speakers, independent contractors, inter-company transactions, fund providers, charities, property purchases, artwork, tax authorities, governmental bodies, regulators.